 3. Questions for your interviewer

-When you really want to impress the interviewers and keep them remembering you, making the questions you ask to be about them can work well in your favour.
-So, think carefully what you would like to know about the interviewers without going overboard.
+Think of great questions to ask the interviewer during the interview as you want to impress them and keep them remembering you.
+Here, making the questions you ask to be about them can work well in your favour.
+So, think carefully about what you would like to know about the interviewers without going overboard.
 It is one of the best ways to relate with the organization and understand the culture.

 What to ask;

-- Can you tell me what you enjoy most working here?
-By asking this question, you put the recruiters on the spot.
+- What do you enjoy most about working here?
+By asking this question, you put the employer on the spot.
 Now please remember that this question should only be asked when interviewing at the organization you will be working for and not during your first interview at a recruitment firm.
 If they are struggling to come up with a response, then you will probably have a hard time too.
-This will help you understand if working for the company will be interesting or a hard hitting process for you.
+This will help you understand if working for the company will be interesting or a hard-hitting process for you.

 - Do you have any misgivings regarding my suitability for this position?
-This may be one of the most important questions for you as a job seeker.
+This may be one of the most important questions to ask in an interview, as a job seeker.
 Think about it; if in case you miss out on the position, you can always know where you fell short and work on it the next time.
 It will also show the interviewers that not only do you want to get hired, but you are willing to learn and improve on areas you lack in.

 Remember, the interview questions you choose to ask will determine how confident, qualified or committed you are to that particular role.